UrbanInstitute/nccs/_resources/regulation-of-np-sector.md

 project-name: regulation
 categories:
   - survey
-abstract: "The Regulation of Nonprofits and Philanthropy Project is an initiative of Urban Institute’s Center on Nonprofits and Philanthropy.
-Organized in conjunction with the Tax Policy and Charities Project at the Urban Institute, the project will focus on empirical research that addresses the current status of the regulatory system and the effects of regulations on nonprofit organizations and philanthropy."
+abstract: "The Regulation of Nonprofits and Philanthropy Project, hosted at The Urban Institute, conducts research on the regulatory frameworks that govern the nonprofit sector with the goals of 1) systematically documenting current regulatory frameworks across states, 2) deepening our understanding of how different policies impact nonprofits, and 3) promoting the diffusion of best practices across states.
+It brings together cross-disciplinary groups of scholars and experts to advance empirical research and our understanding of how regulation effects nonprofit organizations and philanthropy.
+The work has been done in partnership with the Center on Nonprofits and Philanthropy, the Tax Policy and Charities Project, Indiana University, the University of Pennsylvania's College of Law, Columbia University's School of Law, and the National Center for Charitable Statistics."
 primaryLinks:
   - text: Project Overview
     href: 'https://www.urban.org/sites/default/files/2023-10/Regulation%20of%20Nonprofits%20and%20Philanthropy%20description.pdf'